 Sheldon and Leonard’s Pasadena apartment and Penny’s are explained to be in the ‘Los Robles Apartment Building,’ an apartment complex one block away from the City Hall and adjacent to a lamp store.
 With its infamous out-of-order elevator, the building has at least five floors and sixteen apartments.

-The main character’s apartment is on the fourth floor, and it is a spacious two-bedroom which in 2022 would be up for rent for an average of $2,894, the least expensive on the list.
+The main character’s apartment is on the fourth floor, and it is a spacious two-bedroom which would be up for rent for an average of $2,894, the least expensive on the list.
 Penny’s apartment 4B, which seems smaller than Sheldon and Leonard’s, might even be cheaper.

 Nick, Jess, Schmidt, and Winston’s Loft in ‘New Girl’